Remi-Coulom/joedb/doc/source/network_protocol.rst

 L      checkpoint       reply to L
        size
        data
-U                       reply to U l                       reply to l u                       reply to u i                       reply to i
+U                       reply to U when no timeout l                       reply to l u                       reply to u when no timeout
+T                       reply to U or u, in case of timeout i                       reply to i
 ====== ================ ======================================================